mbridak/k1usnsst/README.md

 ## When the event is over

-Click the 'Generate Log' button inn the lower right side of the screen.
+Click the 'Generate Log' button in the lower right side of the screen.
 Two files will be generated.

 SST_Statistics.txt, which holds a breakdown of bands / QSOs / Mults, and a points total for the event.